-I am a robotics researcher working toward cognitive autonomy—robots that not only act, but understand, adapt, and self-correct.
-I am currently building the first step with TIWM (Tokenized Intent World Model), a sparse intent-token interface between perception and decision-making.
-My long-term goal is to unify interpretable cognitive templates and autoregressive long-horizon planning into a hybrid paradigm for generalizable, human-aligned robotic intelligence.
+I am a robotics researcher dedicated to achieving true cognitive autonomy—developing systems that do not merely execute commands but possess the capacity for deep understanding, dynamic adaptation, and proactive self-correction.
+My current work centers on TIWM (Tokenized Intent World Model), a pioneering sparse intent-token interface bridging the gap between raw perception and high-level agency.
+My long-term goal is to unify interpretable cognitive templates with autoregressive long-horizon planning into a hybrid paradigm for generalizable, human-aligned robotic intelligence.

 MEng Computer Technology